pmean/build-website/text/14/05/data-codebook.md

 ---

 Before you start your data entry, you should create a data codebook.
-If you don't have a data codebook when you hand your dataÂ  over to someone else, take the time to create one for their benefit and yours.
+If you don't have a data codebook when you hand your data  over to someone else, take the time to create one for their benefit and yours.
 The data codebook contains a description of your data set.
 There's no standard form for a data codebook, and what you describe may depend on a variety